 Jersey Liang specializes in comparative social gerontology and medical sociology.
 As a fellow of the Gerontological Society of America, Dr. Liang has received two National Institute on Aging MERIT awards.
 He was the editor for Social Sciences, Journal of Gerontology, and has served on study sections at the National Institutes of Health and the editorial boards of a number of professional journals.
-He was a visiting scientist at numerous institutions in East Asia including Tokyo Metropolitan Institute of Gerontology, University of Tokyo, National Taiwan University, and Wuhan University in China.
+He was a visiting scientist at numerous institutions in East Asia including Tokyo Metropolitan Institute of Gerontology, University of Tokyo, National Taiwan University, Chung Gung University, Peking University, and Wuhan University.

 HMP671: Cross-national Comparisons of Aging and Health